 I currently volunteer at my church teaching a third-grade Sunday School class.
 I believe that if you truly understand a topic, you should be able to explain even the most complex subject clearly, so I try to present information in the same way I would explain it to my class of 8-year-olds . . . simple and clear.
 If there are any areas in what I write that aren’t clear, please let me know

-In the fall of 2015, I was accepted into the graduate program in Cultural Apologetics at Houston Baptist University and graduated with a Masters in Cultural Apologetics in December, 2017.
+In the fall of 2015, I was accepted into the graduate program in Cultural Apologetics at Houston Baptist University and graduated with a Master of Arts in Cultural Apologetics in December, 2017.
 I once told a friend that if I could do one thing and nothing else it would be reading and writing.
 I don’t think I ever made that a formal petition to God . . . but obviously he heard the reading and writing part because that is what this program about.
 It was intense.
+I am currently studying for a Master of Arts in Biblical Languages at HBU.

 An Unexpected Journal